microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/CONTRIBUTING.md

 # Contributing

 The Mixed Reality Toolkit (MRTK) welcomes contributions from the community.
-Whether it is for a minor change like fixing typos and small bug fixes, or a new feature or component.

 All changes be they small or large, need to adhere to the [MRTK coding standards](CodingGuidelines.md), so please ensure you are familiar with these while developing to avoid delays when the change is being reviewed.

 If you have any questions, please reach out on [Stack Overflow](https://stackoverflow.com/questions/tagged/mrtk) or the [HoloDevelopers slack](https://holodevelopers.slack.com/).
 You can join the Slack community via the [automatic invitation sender](https://holodevelopersslack.azurewebsites.net/).